nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 ## The podcast feed

-To create your podcast feed, **Podcaster** needs both the information you've provided about your podcast and the information you've provided about your individual episodes.
+**Podcaster** uses the information you've provided about your podcast and about its individual episodes to create the podcast feed.

 By default, your podcast feed will be located at `/feed/podcast.xml`, which means that the URL you submit to Apple Podcasts or Spotify (or wherever) will be `{% raw %}{{ podcast.siteUrl }}{% endraw %}/feed/podcast.xml`

 ## Using podcast information and episode information in templates

-All the podcast and episode information you provide are made available to your templates through the data cascade, including `title` and `date`, as well as fields in the `podcast` and `episode` objects.
+All the podcast and episode information you provide is made available to your templates through the data cascade, including `title` and `date`, as well as fields in the `podcast` and `episode` objects.

-Here's how you could use this information to describe a single podcast episode in a Liquid template.
+Here's how you might use this information to describe a single podcast episode in a Liquid template.

 {% raw %}